Fatal crash involving truck and car on State Highway 1 south of Whangārei

 A man is dead after a truck and car collided on State Highway 1, south of Whangārei this morning.

-Northbound traffic is being diverted up Shoemaker Rd and The Braigh, and southbound traffic through Nova Scotia Dr.
+Northbound traffic is being diverted up Shoemaker Rd and The Braigh, and southbound traffic through Nova Scotia Drive.

 The fatality follows another crash on SH1 south of Whangārei on Saturday that claimed the life of gifted tattooist David Hart, 45.
 This morning's crash brings Northland's road toll for the year to 22, compared to 40 for the whole of last year.